 Screenshot of the registry editor within Windows 8 showing the default configuration.

-The resulting setting, which will disable NetBIOS over TCP/IP, and NBT-NS.
+The result will disable NetBIOS over TCP/IP and NBT-NS.

 Figure A shows the Client requesting ‘\\server1.local’, which doesn’t exist on the network or as a DNS record.